Ernest Joyce: Early years

 These Greenwich buildings, now the National Maritime Museum, housed the Royal Hospital School for Navy Orphans during Joyce's childhood.

-Joyce's Naval Service Record show his place and date of birth at Felpham, Sussex, 22 December 1875.
+Joyce's Royal Navy service record show his place and date of birth at Feltham (Felpham), Sussex, 22 December 1875.
 Kelly Tyler-Lewis, in her account of the Ross Sea party, quotes a newspaper report giving Joyce's age as 64 in 1939, indicating birth year as 1875 – although she also gives his age as 29 in 1901, suggesting an earlier birth year.
 Joyce's father and grandfather had both been sailors, his father probably within the coastguard service.
-After the father's early death his widow, with three children to support on her limited earnings as a seamstress, sent the young Ernest to the Lower School of Greenwich Royal Hospital School for Navy Orphans at Greenwich.
+After the father's early death his widow, with three children to support on her limited earnings as a seamstress, sent the young Ernest to the Lower School of Royal Hospital School at Greenwich.
 Here, in austere surroundings, he received a vocational education that would prepare him for a lower-deck career in the Royal Navy.
 After leaving the school in 1891, he joined the navy as a boy seaman, progressing over the next ten years to Ordinary Seaman and then Able Seaman.
 Joyce had blue eyes and a fair complexion, with a tattoo on his left forearm and a scar on his right cheek.
 He was not a tall man, only 5' 7" in height.

-British Naval Archive Records at Portsmouth – No: 160823 – provide full details on Joyce's early naval service.
-This commenced in May 1891 as a Boy Second Class on the St. Vincent, and over the following ten years he served on a number of ships; the Boscawen, Alexandra, Victory 1, Duke of Wellington, etc. In 1891 he was serving on in Cape Town where, in September, Scott's expedition ship stopped on the way to the Antarctic.
+In 1901 he was serving on in Cape Town where, in September, Scott's expedition ship stopped on the way to the Antarctic.
 Scott was short-handed, and requested volunteers; from a response of several hundreds, Joyce was one of four seamen chosen to join Discovery.
 He sailed south with her on 14 October 1901.